AC01010/Connor-McCartney.github.io/_posts/2021-01-12-CryptohackRSA.md

 ### RSA Starter 2

-"Encrypt" the number 12 using the exponent e = 65537 and the primes p = 17 and q = 23.
+"Encrypt" the number 12 using the exponent e = 65537 and the primes p = 17 and <br>q = 23.
 What number do you get as the ciphertext?

 SOLUTION